Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Common And Individual Feature Extraction (CIFE)

-In the case where $\mat{\bar{F}}$ is required to be nonnegative, we cannot run NMF methods on \mat{\bar{A}} directly.
-In this case we use two steps to extract nonnegative common components.
-First, from \eqref{eqAc2Bc} the common space, i.e., $\mats{\bar{Y}}=\mat{\bar{A}\bar{A}}^T\mats{Y}$, can be extracted.
-Then we consider the following low-rank approximation based (semi-) nonnegative matrix factorization (NMF) model \cite{lraNMF2012}:
+For nonnegative latent sources $\mat{\bar{F}}$, we cannot apply NMF methods on \mat{\bar{A}} directly.
+Instead, we need to first extract the common subspace using \eqref{eqAc2Bc}, i.e., $\mats{\bar{Y}}=\mat{\bar{A}\bar{A}}^T\mats{Y}$, and subsequently use the following low-rank approximation based (semi-) nonnegative matrix factorization (NMF) model \cite{lraNMF2012}:

-By using low-rank NMF (if $\mats{\bar{M}}$ is also nonnegative) or low-rank semiNMF (where $\mats{\bar{M}}$ is arbitrary) we can extract the common nonnegative components $\mat{\bar{F}}$.
-For example, by using the following multiplicative update rules iteratively both \mat{\bar{F}} and \mat{\bar{M}} are nonnegative:
+The subsequent use of low-rank NMF (if $\mats{\bar{M}}$ is also nonnegative) or low-rank semiNMF (where $\mats{\bar{M}}$ is real-valued) allows us to extract the common nonnegative components $\mat{\bar{F}}$.
+For example, the following iterative multiplicative update rules produces nonnegative components \mat{\bar{F}} and \mat{\bar{M}}:

-where $\hdp$ and $\frac{\mat{A}}{\mat{B}}$ are element-wise product and division of matrices.
-See \cite{lraNMF2012} for detailed convergence analysis.
+where $\hdp$ and $\matdiv{\mat{}}{\mat{}}$ are element-wise product and division of matrices, see \cite{lraNMF2012} for detailed convergence analysis.
+Similar to BSS, we may impose additional constraints to extract unique nonnegative components, see \cite{TNN-MVCNMF,YangNMFdetTNNLS, YangSNBSS2012, XieNMFTCSI}.